 Interest on each series of the Bonds, calculated on the basis of a 30-day month/360-day year factor, will be payable at the interest rates specified on the inside cover page of this Official Statement.
-For the Public Improvement Bonds, interest will be first paid on January 1, 2016, and semiannually thereafter on the first day of July and January of each year until the date of maturity unless redeemed prior to that date.
-For the Refunding Bonds, interest will be first paid on July 1, 2015, and semiannually thereafter on the first day of each year until the date of maturity unless redeemed prior to that date.
-For the Refunding Bonds, interest will be first paid on July 1, 2015, and semiannually thereafter on the first day of January and July of each year until the date of maturity unless redeemed prior to that date.
+For the Public Improvement Bonds, interest will be first paid on January 1, 2017, and semiannually thereafter on the first day of July and January of each year until the date of maturity unless redeemed prior to that date.
+For the Refunding Bonds, interest will be first paid on July 1, 2016, and semiannually thereafter on the first day of January and July of each year until the date of maturity unless redeemed prior to that date.
 Interest payments will be made to the persons who are registered owners of record as of the 15th day of the month next preceding each such interest payment date.
 Each Bond shall bear interest from the most recent date to which interest has been paid or, if no interest has been paid, from its date of delivery.